Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem

-Clearly, with the operations inherited from $\calO$, the projectivization $\proj\calO$ is again algebraic structure with the same multi-graph of spaces and operations, but with new objects and with new operations that may or may not satisfy the axioms satisfied by the operations of $\calO$.
-The main new feature in $\proj\calO$ is that it is a ``graded'' structure; we denote the degree $m$ piece $\calI^m/\calI^{m+1}$ of $\proj\calO$ by $\projs_m\calO$.
+Clearly, with the operations inherited from $\calO$, the associated graded $\grad\calO$ is again algebraic structure with the same multi-graph of spaces and operations, but with new objects and with new operations that may or may not satisfy the axioms satisfied by the operations of $\calO$.
+The main new feature in $\grad\calO$ is that it is a ``graded'' structure; we denote the degree $m$ piece $\calI^m/\calI^{m+1}$ of $\grad\calO$ by $\grads_m\calO$.

-We believe that many of the most interesting graded structures that appear in mathematics are the result of this construction, and that many of the interesting graded equations that appear in mathematics arise when one tries to find ``expansions'', or ``universal finite type invariants'', which are also morphisms\footnote{Indeed, if $\calO$ is finitely presented then finding such a morphism $Z\colon \calO\to\proj\calO$ amounts to finding its values on the generators of $\calO$, subject to the relations of $\calO$.
-Thus it is equivalent to solving a system of equations written in some graded spaces.} $Z\colon \calO\to\proj\calO$ (see Section~\ref{subsec:Expansions}) or when one studies ``automorphisms'' of such expansions\footnote{The Drinfel'd graded Grothendieck-Teichmuller group $\mathit{GRT}$ is an example of such an automorphism group.
+We believe that many of the most interesting graded structures that appear in mathematics are the result of this construction (i.e., as associated graded structures with respect to powers of the augmentation ideal), and that many of the interesting graded equations that appear in mathematics arise when one tries to find ``expansions'', or ``universal finite type invariants'', which are also morphisms\footnote{Indeed, if $\calO$ is finitely presented then finding such a morphism $Z\colon \calO\to\grad\calO$ amounts to finding its values on the generators of $\calO$, subject to the relations of $\calO$.
+Thus it is equivalent to solving a system of equations written in some graded spaces.} $Z\colon \calO\to\grad\calO$ (see Section~\ref{subsec:Expansions}) or when one studies ``automorphisms'' of such expansions\footnote{The Drinfel'd graded Grothendieck-Teichmuller group $\mathit{GRT}$ is an example of such an automorphism group.
 See~\cite{Drinfeld:GalQQ, Bar-Natan:Associators}.}.
-Indeed, the paper you are reading now is really the study of the projectivizations of various algebraic structures associated with w-knotted objects.
-We would like to believe that much of the theory of quantum groups (at ``generic'' $\hbar$) will eventually be shown to be a study of the projectivizations of various algebraic structures associated with v-knotted objects.
+Indeed, the paper you are reading now is really the study of the associated graded structures of various algebraic structures associated with w-knotted objects.
+We would like to believe that much of the theory of quantum groups (at ``generic'' $\hbar$) will eventually be shown to be a study of the associatead graded structures of various algebraic structures associated with v-knotted objects.

-Thus we believe that the operation described in Equation~\eqref{eq:projO} is truly fundamental and therefore worthy of a catchy name.
-So why ``projectivization''?
-Well, it reminds us of graded spaces, but really, that's all.
-We simply found no better name.
-We're open to suggestions.